-The main diagnosis according to the tenth edition of the International Classification of Diseases (24) was available for 211 (86%) of service users.
-Most common was depressive disorder (acute, recurrent or chronic) in 71 (34%) cases, psychosis (including schizophrenia) in 28 (13%) and bipolar disorder (including mania) in 26 (13%).
-Personality disorder comprised 16 (8%) cases, anxiety disorder 14 (7%), dementia 13 (6%), adjustment disorder 12 (6%), alcohol or drug dependence 9 (4%), post-traumatic stress disorder 9 (4%), obsessive compulsive disorder 5 (2%) and other diagnoses 8 (3%) of cases.
+The main diagnosis according to the 10th edition of the International Classification of Diseases24 was available for 211 (86%) of patients.
+Most common was depressive disorder (acute, recurrent or chronic) in 71 (34%) cases, psychosis (including schizophrenia) in 28 (13%) cases and bipolar disorder (including mania) in 26 (13%) cases.
+Personality disorder comprised 16 (8%) cases, anxiety disorder 14 (7%), dementia 13 (6%), adjustment disorder 12 (6%), alcohol or drug dependence nine (4%), post-traumatic stress disorder nine (4%), obsessive-compulsive disorder five (2%) and other diagnoses eight (3%).

-Correlations between Outcomes
+Correlations between outcomes

 Table 2 describes the associations between measures (construct validity).
-PHQ-9 and GAD-7 scores strongly correlated with each other at initial and final appointments.
+PHQ-9 and GAD-7 scores were strongly correlated with each other at initial and final appointments.
 There was a moderate correlation between initial and final PHQ-9 scores, and between initial and final GAD-7 scores.
 SWEMWBS also showed a moderately strong correlation with concurrent PHQ-9 and GAD-7 scores.
 However, we found no significant correlation between final SWEMWBS and initial scores on any of the measures.